aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions/owner_password/_index.md

 ## owner_password property

-Gets or sets the owner password of the document
+Gets or sets the owner password for the encrypted PDF document.

+### Remarks

+The owner password allows the user to open an encrypted PDF document without any access restrictions specified.
 ### Definition:
 ```python
 @property